developer-zebra/developer-zebra-site/src/enterprise-browser/2-0/guide/customize/button/index.md

 ### barFontSize

 Used to specify the default text size interpreted as "scaled pixel" units.
 This size is adjusted based on the current density and user font size preference.
-If left unspecified, text size will be chosen based on the device default. **Note**: Setting the font size for individual buttons is not supported.
+If left unspecified, text size will be chosen based on the device default.

+**NOTE**: Setting the font size for individual buttons is not supported.

 #### Example